Code-Institute-Submissions/seanreid1997-code-institute-p3/README.md

 1. As a user I expect the program to be secure.
 2. I want to be able register my login credentials.
 3. I want to be able to view data on the company spreadsheet.
-4. I want to be able to add data on the company spreadsheet.
+4. I want to be able to manipulate data on the company spreadsheet.
-5. I want to be able to remove data on the company spreadsheet.
+5. I want to be able to add and remove worksheets.
 6. I want to be able retrieve pre-caluculated financial data.
 7.